- Planting & Care

 Semi-dwarf on Citation rootstock.

-Facts of note: Dave Wilson's Taste Test Top Scorer Low chill hours, good choice for milder climates.
+- Facts of note: Dave Wilson's Taste Test Top Scorer.
+Low chill hours, good choice for milder climates.
 Heavy, consistent yields.
 Wonderful flavor both fresh and dried as tested by Dave Wilson Nursery.
 It will please even the most critical of apricot lovers.
 Very late harvest for an apricot.
-Developed by Zaiger.
+Zaiger patent.

 One of the earliest ripening fruits.
 Blooms very early; generally difficult to grow, especially in late frost areas.
 Needs well-drained, moderately fertile soil.
 Thin fruit early in season to maximize size and quality.
 Susceptible to bacterial canker, shot hole fungus, brown rot and peach twig borer.
 Harvest 2nd year.
 Citation Rootstock is tolerant of wet soil, induces early dormancy in dry soil, is very winter hardy, resists root knot nematodes, and produces a 12'-18' tree.
 By pruning you can keep your tree at any height.